Get

 Grooming Needs

 Like their Springer Spaniel cousins, the Cocker Spaniel needs a lot of grooming.
 Brushing their coats daily is a must for most, or they’ll get covered in tangles and mats.
-If yours is used for hunting (and even if it’s not), bi-weekly baths will probably be necessary.
+If yours is used for hunting (and even if they’re not), bi-weekly baths will probably be necessary.
 It’s also critical to learn how to clean and dry your Cocker’s long, luxurious ears.

 English cocker spaniel dog taking a shower with shampoo, soap and water in a bathtub